mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/javascript_functionality/index.md

 {{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS", "Web/Progressive_web_apps/Tutorials/Intro/Manifest_file", "Web/Progressive_web_apps/Tutorials/Intro")}}

-In the previous section, we wrote the [HTML](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/index.html) and [CSS](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/style.css), creating a static version of our web app.
+In the previous section, we wrote the HTML and CSS for cycleTracker, creating a static version of our web app.
 In this section, we will write the JavaScript required to convert static HTML into a fully functional web application.

-If you haven't already created the file, copy the [HTML for the menstrual cycle tracker](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS) and save it in a file called `index.html`.
+If you haven't already done so, copy the [HTML](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/index.html) and [CSS](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/style.css) and save them to files called `index.html` and `styles.css`.

-Note the last line in the body links to the `app.js` script.
+The last line in the HTML file calls the `app.js` JavaScript file.
 This is the script we are creating in this section.
 In this lesson, we will be writing client-side JavaScript to capture form submissions, locally store submitted data, and populate the past-periods section.

 At the end of this lesson, you will have a fully functional app.
 In future lessons, we will progressively enhance the app to create a fully installable PWA that works even when the user is offline.